 Caring for a live Christmas tree

-First fill a water-holding tree stand with warm water.
-“It gets the tree’s circulation going,” says Richard.
+First, water the tree by filling your tree stand with warm water.
+“It gets the tree’s circulation going and helps it absorb water,” says Richard.
 Afterward, you can use room-temperature water in your stand.
-“Never let the water run out,” adds Richard.
+“Just keep an eye on the water level and never let the water run out,” adds Richard.

 Another mistake is resting your tree over a heat vent before you put it in the stand.
 “Trees can get burn marks this way,” says Richard.
 Place your tree in an area away from heating vents, fireplaces and candles.